Back to Health News & Stories

 If you’re age 45 or older and you haven’t been screened for colorectal cancer, what’s stopping you?

 Maybe you heard that preparing for a colonoscopy can be a bit of a hassle or you’re scared or embarrassed to have the procedure.
-If so, there are other tests that screen for colon and rectal cancer.
+While a colonoscopy is still the best option, there are other tests that screen for colon and rectal cancer.
 Here’s what you need to know about traditional colonoscopies and how they compare to non-invasive colorectal cancer screening tests.

 What is a colonoscopy?

-A colonoscopy is the best colorectal cancer screening test and the only screening test that can prevent cancer.
-A colonoscopy allows a doctor to examine the entire colon for colon cancer and colon polyps.
+A colonoscopy is the gold standard for colorectal cancer detection and the only screening that can prevent cancer.
+A colonoscopy allows a doctor to examine the entire colon for cancer and precancerous polyps.

 During the procedure, the doctor inserts a thin, flexible tube with a tiny camera called a colonoscope through the rectum and into the colon to look for colon polyps and cancer.
 Colon polyps are growths that can turn into cancer.
 Colon polyps can be removed during a colonoscopy and this prevents colon cancer in the future.

-Colonoscopies are so effective at preventing colorectal cancer that people who aren't high risk only need to have one every 10 years.
+Colonoscopies are so effective at preventing colorectal cancer that many people only need to have one every 10 years.

 What are the alternative colorectal cancer screening tests?

-Alternative tests to a colonoscopy check for signs of colorectal cancer using a stool sample.
-There are 3 types of stool tests:
+Alternative tests to a colonoscopy use either a stool or blood sample.
+There are three types of stool tests:

 • Hemoccult test